Last Modified: October 19, 2020

 Most websites, including ours, use a browser feature to set a small file called a “cookie” on your computer’s browser.
 The website placing the cookie can then recognize that browser when you revisit the site to allow automatic login and track how you are using the site.
 You have the right to block cookies by configuring your browser’s preferences or settings to stop accepting cookies, or prompt you before accepting a cookie from a website that you visit.

 We retain your Personal Information for as long as your account remains active or for as long as you continue to do business with us.
-Thereafter, we may retain Assessment responses and other data for as long as the information is needed for our research, statistical analysis, product development, or other commercial purposes.
+Thereafter, we may retain Assessment responses and other data for as long as the information is needed for our research, statistical analysis, or product development.

 We follow generally accepted industry standards to protect Personal Information, both during transmission and once we receive it.
 We use administrative, physical, and technical measures to protect Personal Information from any unauthorized access, loss, misuse, disclosure, alteration, or destruction.